Minimum Flow Decomposition

 """

-Attempts to solve the flow distribution problem using a model with varying number of paths.
+Attempts to solve the flow decomposition problem using a model with varying number of paths.

-This method iterates over a range of possible path counts, creating and solving a flow decompostion model for each count.
+This method iterates over a range of possible path numbers, creating and solving a flow decomposition model for each count.

 If a solution is found, it stores the solution and relevant statistics, and returns True.
 If no solution is found after